lanmark7/AQI-Sensor/README.md

 I started out attempting to make this sensor battery powered in addition to USB powered, however I just can't get consistent results yet and so the battery monitoring component of this project has been put on hold in favor of a always plugged in design approach.

-# Proof of Concent v5
+# Case Design

+## Latest Design

-After a number of 3D printing and fitting components this design
+After a number of 3D printing and fitting components this design.
+This version is the 5th version of the case front and 3rd version of the back.
+The back I think needs another revision to give a little bit more room for the SEN55 sensor since it is overly tight.

 ![poc_v5_front](attachments/poc_v5_front_cover.png)

 ![poc_v5_back](attachments/poc_v5_back_cover.png)

-# Proof of Concept v1
+## First Proof of Concept (aka: v1)

 Original first attempt at fitting in the components and getting a feel for size and functionality.